-Monadic Price Test is one of the most common methods used in pricing research.
+The monadic price test is one of the most common methods used in pricing research.
 Multiple prices are tested, where respondents are exposed to a single option, and a price demand curve is produced to identify the optimal price point to maximize profits or revenue.
 The analysis includes a probability chart that allows for interpolation of untested prices, price curves showing optimal prices to maximize revenue or maximize profit, and an option to include purchase frequency in the calculations.

-In addition the price test, this Xpert Solution includes optional elements to further explore motivating factors that might influence the perceptions of the product and, in turn, the price.
+Our Xpert Monadic Price provides you with a means to quickly conduct this pricing test, using a pre-built and fully programmed survey with logic and optimal question types.
+In addition to the price test, this Xpert Solution includes optional elements to further explore motivating factors that might influence perceptions of the product and, in turn, its price.

 Building Your Xpert Solution

 - From the Solutions Center, click Get Started on the Monadic Price Test card.

 - Follow the prompts on the Setup page.
 You will need the following information:

 - What are you evaluating (product, service, etc.)?

 - What category does your concept fit into?